Lumbini Province: Districts

 Districts in Nepal are the second level of administrative divisions after provinces.
 Lumbini Province is divided into 12 districts, which are listed below.
-A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
+A district is administered by the head of the District Coordination Committee and the District Administration Officer.
 The districts are further divided into municipalities or rural municipalities.

 After the state's reconstruction of administrative divisions, Nawalparasi District and Rukum District were divided into Parasi District and Nawalpur District, and Eastern Rukum District and Western Rukum District respectively.

 Municipality

 Cities and villages are governed by municipalities in Nepal.
 A district may have one or more municipalities.
 Lumbini has two types of municipalities.